Skip to contents

 • K: Explicit basis dimension for multi-basis HRF models (e.g., 3 for SPMG3).
 If not provided, it's auto-detected from X dimensions or defaults to 1 for single-basis HRFs.

-• ridge_mode: Either "absolute" (default) or "fractional".
+• ridge_mode: Either "fractional" (default) or "absolute".
 In absolute mode, ridge_x and ridge_b are used directly as regularization parameters.
-In fractional mode, they represent fractions of the maximum eigenvalue for adaptive regularization.
+In fractional mode, they represent fractions of the mean design energy for adaptive regularization.

 • return_se: Logical, whether to return standard errors (default FALSE).
 When TRUE, returns a list with beta (trial estimates) and se (standard errors) components.